How To Install and Uninstall Apps on the Kindle Fire

-- Download ADB from here.
-Unzip and place the folder somewhere on your PC.
+- Download ADB from here, then unzip and place the folder somewhere on your PC.

-- Right click on This PC and select Properties.
+- Now, right-click on This PC and select Properties.

-- Select Advanced system settings in the left menu.
+- Select Advanced system settings from the menu on the right.

-- Select Path in System variables and select Edit.
+- Next, select Path in System variables and then select Edit.

-- Select New and paste the full folder path where you placed the unzipped ADB folder.
+- From here, select New and paste the full folder path where you placed the unzipped ADB folder.
 For example, ‘C:ADB’.

-- Connect your Kindle Fire to your PC with a USB cable.
+- Then, connect your Kindle Fire to your PC with a USB cable.